Great Mosque of Gaza: Crusader church

-In 1187 the Ayyubids under Saladin wrested control of Gaza from the Crusaders and destroyed the church.
+In 1187, the Ayyubids, under Saladin wrested control of Gaza from the Crusaders and destroyed the church.

 Mamluk mosque

-The Mamluks reconstructed the mosque in the 13th century, but in 1260, the Mongols destroyed it.
-It was rebuilt thereafter, but in 1294, an earthquake caused its collapse.
-Extensive renovations centered on the iwan were undertaken by the governor Sunqur al-Ala'i during the sultanate of Husam ad-Din Lajin between 1297-99.
+The Mamluks reconstructed the mosque in the 13th century.
+In 1260, the Mongols destroyed it.
+It was rebuilt, but in 1294, an earthquake caused its collapse.
+Extensive renovations centered on the iwan were undertaken by the governor Sunqur al-Ala'i during the sultanate of Husam ad-Din Lajin between 1297 and 1299.
 A later Mamluk governor of the city, Sanjar al-Jawli, commissioned the restoration of the Great Mosque sometime between 1311 and 1319.

-The Mamluks finally rebuilt the mosque completely in 1340.
-In 1355 Muslim geographer Ibn Battuta noted the mosque's former existence as "a fine Friday mosque," but also says that al-Jawli's mosque was "well-built."
+The Mamluks rebuilt the mosque completely in 1340.
+In 1355, Muslim geographer Ibn Battuta noted the mosque's former existence as "a fine Friday mosque," and said that al-Jawli's mosque was "well-built."
 Inscriptions on the mosque bear the signatures of the Mamluk sultans al-Nasir Muhammad (dated 1340), Qaitbay (dated May 1498), Qansuh al-Ghawri (dated 1516), and the Abbasid caliph al-Musta'in Billah (dated 1412).

 Ottoman period

-In the 16th century the mosque was restored after apparent damage in the previous century; the Ottomans commissioned its restoration and also built six other mosques in the city.
+In the 16th century, the mosque was restored after apparent damage in the previous century.
+The Ottomans commissioned its restoration and built six other mosques in the city.
 They had been in control of Palestine since 1517.
 The interior bears an inscription of the name of the Ottoman governor of Gaza, Musa Pasha, brother of deposed Husayn Pasha, dating from 1663.

 Some Western travelers in the late 19th century reported that the Great Mosque was the only structure in Gaza worthy of historical or architectural note.
-The Great Mosque was severely damaged by Allied forces while attacking the Ottoman positions in Gaza during World War I. The British claimed that there were Ottoman munitions stored in the mosque and its destruction was caused when the munitions were ignited by the bombardment.
+The Great Mosque was severely damaged by Allied forces while attacking the Ottoman positions in Gaza during World War I. The British claimed that Ottoman munitions were stored in the mosque which exploded in the bombardment.

 British Mandate

-Under the supervision of former Gaza mayor Said al-Shawa, it was restored by the Supreme Muslim Council in 1926-27.
+Under the supervision of former Gaza mayor Sa'id al-Shawwa, it was restored by the Supreme Muslim Council in 1926-27.